 Benefits of Decorative Shower Panels

-These sizes usually enable the shower area to be clad in just two panels, at right angles to each other and joined by one jointing bead.
+For just fitting a shower tray, the Aquabord sizes usually enable the shower area to be clad in just two panels, at right angles to each other and joined by one jointing bead.
 The edges of each board are covered with an edge trim or external corner and matching skirting boards are available for decoration on otherwise plain walls.

 Bathroom and shower panels can be installed over existing tiles in bathrooms and come in either plain, or in a huge variety of patterns.
 They are warm to the touch and can be wiped clean and because of their inherent warmth will reduce condensation problems in the bathroom.

 Good suppliers will offer full installation instructions and most have these in downloadable format from their websites.